matn7/Google-Platform-Notes/gcp/GoogleCloudNetworking.md

     - `0.0.0.0/0 -> default-route-0086`
     - `172.12.0.0/16 -> vpngateway`

-**Firewall rules protect your VM instance from unapproved connections**
+**Firewall rules protect your VM instance from unapproved connections.**

 - VPC network functions as a distributed firewall.
 - Firewall rules applied to the network as a whole.